 (Or, Do I Really Have to Take My Cat to the Vet?)

 Some indications that a cat has a medical problem are: urinating small quantities, urinating large quantities, urinating frequently, blood in the urine, vocalizing while urinating, drinking large quantities, poor appetite, and weight loss.
-Conversely, you may see some of these signs with increased appetite in cats with hyperthyroidism.
 As an owner, you may notice filling the water bowl more often, or filling the food bowl less frequently.
 You may notice scooping a lot more clumps out of the litterbox.
 You may notice that your cat is getting thinner.
 If your overweight cat has lost weight and is not on a diet, this can be a warning sign of health problems even if she still has a normal body weight and is not skinny.
 If you see any of these signs, it is highly likely that your cat has a medical problem and your first step should definitely be making an appointment with your veterinarian.
 In the absence of these signs, it is still possible that there is a medical problem.

 If your cat is peeing outside the box on horizontal surfaces, please take her to a veterinarian to be examined.
 Your veterinarian will likely recommend testing the cat’s urine for signs of infection.
 In some cases, further tests like bloodwork or x-rays are appropriate.
 Bloodwork can check if the cat’s organs are functioning properly and can look for signs of infection in the body, among other things.
 X-rays can be used to diagnose kidney or bladder stones.
 After visiting your veterinarian, follow the advice in How to Stop a Cat From Peeing in the House.
 These recommendations are beneficial whether or not there is an underlying medical problem.